georgeyean/tm_analyzer/README.md

 ## Usage:

+Environment:
+I have been using Mac for most of the time, but it should be compatible with Linux.
+For Windows, you can try the code, and fix platform-related errors accordingly.
+It should be fairly straightforward.

 Modify replication.R accordingly for your own needs.
 Secifically, you need to pay attetion to these places:

 wrap the core machine learning logic within a fuction to be called by parallelworker, like this: